 Malay for Jungle knife, many versions.

-Very small jack knife with serpintine handle, two blades at small end.
+Very small jack knife with serpentine handle, two blades at same end.

 The shell of the pearl oyster from the South Pacific, a popular knife handle material; expensive.

 A very small spear point blade originally meant for trimming quill pen points.